 Before we went on a visit to my grandparent’s house, we always got a phone call in advance asking what type of pie we would like.
 My favorite was blueberry until my grandmother went to make one for me and realized she didn’t have enough blueberries because the birds got them.
 She decided to make an apple/blueberry pie for me instead.
 After that trip, that was the only pie I asked for in the future.

 Many kids today are raised without knowing where their food comes from, and how to provide for themselves.
 The good news is it’s not too late.
-Figuring out how to start a garden can be overwhelming at first, but like anything else – if you follow a few simple rules, your green thumb will begin to show.
+Figuring out how to start a Victory garden can be overwhelming at first, but like anything else – if you follow a few simple rules, your green thumb will begin to show.

 I’ve been on several garden tours that showcase home in urban areas growing their own food.
 There was one house that has stood out as a masterpiece in my mind.